falkr/ttm4115/pages/prep-communication.md

 1999 by Andy Stanford-Clark from IBM and Arlen Nipper from Arcom.
 Today, MQTT is an Oasis standard.

 MQTT is often used in situations where events should be sent from many sensors and broadcast to several applications.
 IBM and others for instance use MQTT so that IoT devices can send updates into their cloud.
-When Facebook introduced their Messenger application as a standalone application, they also relied on MQTT to push messages to the clients.[^7] We consider MQTT in detail because this protocol is relatively easy to understand, introduces concepts that are used in various form also in other protocols, and because its patterns and topology is complementary to those of HTTP.
+When Facebook introduced their Messenger application as a standalone application, they also relied on MQTT to push messages to the clients.
+We consider MQTT in detail because this protocol is relatively easy to understand, introduces concepts that are used in various form also in other protocols, and because its patterns and topology is complementary to those of HTTP.
 When you have understood MQTT and HTTP, many other application-level protocols will be easy to understand, too.
 There are also some more practical reasons why we recommend you to use MQTT for the semester project:

+Aside: Read the article [Building Facebook Messenger](https://www.facebook.com/notes/facebook-engineering/building-facebook-messenger/10150259350998920)

 -   MQTT is simple to debug, since more than one entity can subscribe to the same topic.
 This means, you can work on the communication